btraven00/clustering_example/README.md

 In `envs`: conda, apptainer, easybuild (lmod modules)

+# Omnibenchmark YAML generation

+The current repo has base templates for different runs.
+Install [yq](https://github.com/mikefarah/yq) and run `make generate` if you want to modify the base template in your tests.

 # Warnings

 Mind we try to run clusterings specifying the true number of clusters +- 2.
 But sometimes the true number is k=3.
 Then we do `k=2, k=2, k=3, k=5, k=6` filling with k=2s as needed, and recomputing the same values multiple times (so runtimes are comparable across datasets, regardless of their true number of clusters).